The Best Way To Spend 3 Days In Athens, Greece: What To Do, See, & Eat

 ANAFIOTIKA NEIGHBORHOOD

-The cutest, quaint, little neighborhood!
-I was obsessed with this place.
-Search for “Anafiotika” in your Google maps and head that way.
-If you are into photography, you can’t miss this neighborhood during your 3 days in Athens.
+Search for “Anafiotika” in your Google Maps and head that way.
+If you are into photography, you can’t miss this neighborhood on your 3 days in Athens itinerary.

-DAY 2
+DAY 2 Itinerary for Athens, Greece

 THE ACROPOLIS

-ROMAN AGORA + OTHER HISTORIC SIGHTS
+ROMAN AGORA (Roman Forum of Athens) + OTHER HISTORIC SIGHTS

 WANDER AROUND PLAKA